segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

     <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7305984835037118464" height="430px" width="100%" frameborder="0" allowfullscreen="" title="LinkedIn Post"></iframe>
 </p>

 Learning to code today isn't about prepping for a future where you type every line yourself.
 We haven't been doing that even before AI.
-[High-level languages](https://en.wikipedia.org/wiki/High-level_programming_language), [Stack Overflow](https://en.wikipedia.org/wiki/Stack_Overflow) (RIP) copy/paste, [low-code tools](https://en.wikipedia.org/wiki/Low-code_development_platform), we've been doing anything and everything to make it easier to create software.
+[High-level languages](https://en.wikipedia.org/wiki/High-level_programming_language), [Stack Overflow](https://en.wikipedia.org/wiki/Stack_Overflow) copy/paste, [low-code tools](https://en.wikipedia.org/wiki/Low-code_development_platform), we've been doing anything and everything to make it easier to create software for a while now.

 The future is being technical enough to orchestrate AI while you handle the problems that need human judgment.

 Writing effective prompts, catching when AI hallucinates garbage, and debugging when things inevitably break.
-Those are the things no serious company will ever [trust to a machine](/assets/images/ibm-slide.jpg), and they're what make you valuable and get you paid.
+Those are the things no serious company will ever [trust solely to a machine](/assets/images/ibm-slide.jpg), and they're what make you valuable and get you paid.

 But you can only do these things if you can read and understand code, generate it with very specific prompts (essentially [pseudocode](https://en.wikipedia.org/wiki/Pseudocode)), and occasionally, write it when needed.